 The US-UK Scientific Forum is intended to facilitate and encourage long lasting relationships between US and UK science and technology leaders, policymakers and other key stakeholders on globally critical topics.

-The 2020 US-UK Scientific Forum on Sustainable Agriculture will take place at the National Academy of Sciences in Washington, DC on 5-6 March.
+The US-UK Scientific Forum on Sustainable Agriculture took place at the National Academy of Sciences in Washington, DC on 5-6 March, 2020.

-The Sustainable Agriculture forum will bring together scientists, policymakers and research funders for a collaborative discussion around how to achieve sustainable agriculture.
-Topics will include: how to ensure that we have a food system that delivers a wide range of desired outcomes; the role of technology in delivering this system; the role of broader changes to our food system to ensure sustainability, e.g. reducing food waste, dietary change, other behavioural and policy changes, and attracting the next generation of agricultural researchers and workers.
-The meeting will inform research priorities and investment, and policy direction.
+The Sustainable Agriculture Forum brought together scientists, policymakers and research funders for a collaborative discussion around how to achieve sustainable agriculture.
+Topics included: how to ensure that we have a food system that delivers a wide range of desired outcomes; the role of technology in delivering this system; the role of broader changes to our food system to ensure sustainability, e.g. reducing food waste, dietary change, other behavioural and policy changes, and attracting the next generation of agricultural researchers and workers.
+The meeting discussed research priorities and investment, and policy direction.

-The Forum has been organised by a committee of distinguished researchers in the field, composed of:
+The Forum was organised by a committee of distinguished researchers in the field, composed of:

 - Build new opportunities for international collaboration on this topic